 The Committee Chairperson shall be selected from among the Independent Directors by the Board of Directors, and shall not have the casting vote.
+The Committee Chairperson shall be selected from among the Independent Directors by the Board of Directors, and shall not have the casting vote.
 The Chairperson must be replaced every four years, and may be re-elected after the lapse of one year from their departure from office.

-- 2.- The chief purposes of the Committee are to evaluate the Company's accounting verification system, ensure the independence of the External Accounts Auditor, review the internal control system, safeguard the transparency of information, and ensure compliance with the Internal Code of Conduct and the legislation in force in the area of their competence. - 2.-3.-In particular, and in compliance with the provisions of Article 44 of the Articles of Association, the Audit and Compliance Committee has the following duties and powers:
+- 2.- The chief purposes of the Committee are to evaluate the Company's accounting verification system, ensure the independence of the External Accounts Auditor, review the internal control system, safeguard the transparency of information, and ensure compliance with the Internal Code of Conduct and the legislation in force in the area of their competence. - 3.- In particular, and in compliance with the provisions of Article 44 of the Articles of Association, the Audit and Compliance Committee has the following duties and powers: